hopsoft/universalid/README.md

 #### Why Universal ID with ActiveRecord?

 While ActiveRecord already supports GlobalID, a robust library for serializing individual ActiveRecord models, Universal ID extends this functionality to cover a wider range of use cases.
-Here's why Universal ID should be your go-to choice:
+Here are a few reasons you may want to consider Universal ID.

 - **Support for New Records**: Unlike GlobalID, Universal ID can serialize models that haven't been saved to the database yet
 - **Capturing Unsaved Changes**: It can serialize ActiveRecord models with unsaved changes, ensuring that even transient states are captured